 Optic neuritis caused by multiple sclerosis or other autoimmune diseases has a poorer outlook.
 However, vision in the affected eye may still return to normal.

-About 1 in 5 patients with a first episode of optic neuritis will develop nerve problems elsewhere in the body, or will develop multiple sclerosis.
+Some people who have an episode of optic neuritis will develop nerve problems in other places in the body or develop multiple sclerosis.

 If you have been diagnosed with optic neuritis, call your health care provider if:

-Eze P, Sra SK, Sra KK, et al. Immunology of neurologic and endocrine diseases that affect the eye.
+Eze P, Sra SK, Sra KK, Friedlaender M, Trocme SD.
+Immunology of neurologic and endocrine diseases that affect the eye.
 In: Tasman W, Jaeger EA, eds.
-Duane’s Ophthalmology on DVD-ROM - 2013 Edition.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2013:vol 2, chap 35.
+Duane's Foundations of Clinical Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013: vol 2, chap 35.